WalterSimoncini/Passaporto-Checker/README.md

 ### Email notifications setup

-- Head to mailgun.com, sign up and confirm your email address
+- Head to mailgun.com, sign up and confirm your email address (the free plan should be more than enough to notify you of available appointments)
 - Go to the `Domain` tab and copy the domain to your configuration file
 - Click on your domain and copy the api key to your configuration file
+- Add your email as an authorized recipient (free plan only) and copy that email address to the configuration file

 ### Docker deployment